Recreating (and advancing) pk’s censored domains:

 Since an early age I’d been a mad record collector, mostly but not only jazz.

-Since an earlier age I’d been stone broke except for the nickels and quarters I’d made delivering papers, mowing lawns: the only person in my family of three: Mon, Sis, and pk with any change loose in his pocket.
+Since an earlier age I’d been stone broke except for the nickels and quarters I’d made delivering papers, mowing lawns: the only person in my family of three: Mom, Sis, and pk with any change loose in his pocket.
 But: college changed all that.
 For the first time in my life I was expected to pay tuition, there was little left for anything I loved, like music.
-(I’d have been much better off remaining employed by the supermarket, however little they paid me, than getting on this infinite pay tuition and get no return cycle going to Columbia started for me.
+(I’d have been much better off remaining employed by the supermarket, however little they paid me, than getting on this infinite pay-tuition-and-get-no-return cycle going to Columbia started for me.
 Making $60 or $75 a week gave me plenty of money for jazz and getting drunk.
 Oh, after a while I would have had to pay room and board, but then the supermarket would have paid me the additional $50 or $100 I’d need.
 I never would have allowed the habit of spending thousands to stay broke to form.

 In high school I had a huge jazz collection; by Philadelphia I also had a huge collection of Bach, Mozart, Beethoven … Prokofief, Bartok.
 And I was a member in good standing of the Columbia Record Club.